Connecting pins allows sending data from one node to another node. While pins that are not connected can be directly edited.

 Some pin data types can be directly converted to other data types.
 This image illustrates the possible conversions:

 Notably, Vector can convert every data type above.
+Note: copy vector module is named Copy.

 These conversions only work between modules, exposing (dotted line) to different data type pins won't work.